amyreese/noswap/documents/blog/what-a-year.md

 lint errors.
 I would lose a morning or afternoon here and there to grief.
 That became the new normal.

-I began planning and design to implement new system for "ranged" suppression comments.
+I began planning and design to implement a new system for "ranged" suppression comments.
 For so many reasons, this would take longer — and involve more back-and-forth discussions and code review — than any of us had ever expected.